elovejoy5/sls-js-graphql-demo/README.md

 hello-lambda$ sls deploy -f hello
 ```
 when we hit refresh, greeting should show up in browser: GraphQL working!

+## Result:
+In addition to the lambda, directory, and user account from first two deploys:
+- an appsync instance to serve GraphQL queries
+- A GraphQL schema
+- Our lambda function can now answer GraphQL queries

 # 4: make a layer
 borrowing from  https://github.com/nsriram/aws-lambda-layer-example